 When users select a new password with Hitachi ID Password Manager -- either using its web portal or by changing their password natively on a system that has been configured to trigger transparent password synchronization, Password Manager applies a site-defined set of password quality rules.
 Users are not allowed to select passwords that violate this policy.

-The policy engine supports over 50 types of rules, including an unlimited-length history, word and permutation checks against various dictionaries and checks against the user ID and its permutations.
+The policy mechanism supports over 50 types of rules, including an unlimited-length history, word and permutation checks against various dictionaries and checks against the user ID and its permutations.
 Regular expression matching is also supported so that Hitachi ID Systems customer can define its own rules if they are not supported in Password Manager.

 When using the Password Manager web portal, password policy rules are displayed to the user on the screen where users are prompted to select a new password.
 Rule violations, if any, are detailed on the subsequent screen.